ryanpq/flask-fga/Using-FGA-In-Python-Flask.md

 [Flask](https://flask.palletsprojects.com/en/3.0.x/) provides a simple framework for rapidly creating web applications in Python.
 Using addons like [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-Login](https://flask-login.readthedocs.io/en/latest/) you can save development time and focus your efforts on your application’s core functionality.

-In this guide we will build an example application that shows how you can incorporate OpenFGA in your application, allowing you to leverage the benefits of fine-grained authorization with Flask.
+In this guide we will build a simple application that shows how you can incorporate OpenFGA in your application, allowing you to leverage the benefits of fine-grained authorization with Flask.

 ## Prerequisites